openstreetmap/osmdbt/README.md

 To create a Debian/Ubuntu package, call `debuild -I`.

-The Debian package will contain the executables, the man pages, and the PostgreSQL plugin.
+The Debian package will contain the executables and the man pages.
+It will not contain the PostgreSQL plugin, because that needs to be built for the exact PostgreSQL version you have.

 ## Usage